tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 You can either deploy as a [serverless deployment](https://zeit.co/docs/v2/serverless-functions/introduction/), or as a traditional Express server.

-Depending on which deployment you make, some files are unnecessary.
+Depending on which deployment you make, some files are unnecessary*.

 ### Deploying serverless (on Zeit Now)